Who is the father of Amber Heard baby?

 Breaking News: The Mystery Unveiled – Amber Heard Reveals the Father of Her Baby

 In a surprising turn of events, actress Amber Heard has finally put an end to the speculation surrounding the identity of the father of her baby.
-After months of rumors and wild speculations, Heard made a public announcement yesterday, revealing the name of the man who will soon become a father.
+After months of rumors and wild speculations, Heard made a public announcement yesterday, revealing the name of the lucky father-to-be.

 Frequently Asked Questions: